Juul Accused Of Advertising On Children’s Websites

 “Juul’s employees and its board of directors acknowledged concern that models photographed for the Vaporized Campaign appeared to be too young,” the suit continues.

 While showing an ID is required to purchase this device or the pods needed to use it at a gas station or store, young people found ways around it.
 They ordered the products online by lying about their age and had them shipped to their homes.
-Juul shipped their products to over 10,000 different Massachusetts between 2015 and 2018 and allegedly didn’t verify the address of the consumer.
+Juul shipped their products to over 10,000 different Massachusetts residences between 2015 and 2018 and allegedly didn’t verify the address of the consumer.

 “This is a public health crisis.
 And today we’re suing the company that started it,” Healey concluded.